Current Threat Status

 Where To Buy

-Uncommon in cultivation.
+Uncommon in cultivation and generally too robust for urban gardens.
 Occasionally offered by specialist native plant nurseries.

 References and further reading